aws-samples/awsome-inference/2.projects/trtllm-inference/README.md

 kubectl logs pod-name
 ```

+## 🚀 Scaling and Load Balancing
-9. Create an ingress of type Application Load Balancer to Load Balance to pods
+1. Create an ingress of type Application Load Balancer to Load Balance to pods

-Before running kubectl apply, you need to install the AWS Load Balancer Controller.
+Before running `kubectl apply`, you need to install the AWS Load Balancer Controller.
 You can follow the instructions found in ["Install the AWS Load Balancer Controller add-on using Kubernetes Manifests"](https://docs.aws.amazon.com/eks/latest/userguide/lbc-manifest.html) (recommended).
 Alternatively, if you like using HELM instead of manifests, you can follow the instructions ["Install the AWS Load Balancer Controller using Helm"](https://docs.aws.amazon.com/eks/latest/userguide/lbc-helm.html).

 Once you've installed the load balancer controller, you can run: